The Church of Jesus Christ of Latter-day Saints in South Korea: 1962–1985: Establishment of the Korean Mission and expansion

-By 1965, the LDS Church in Korea had one district and seven branches.
+By 1965, the church in Korea had one district and seven branches.
 Four branches were in Seoul, two were in Pusan, and one was in Taegu.
 In 1968, the Church in Korea was divided into two districts with thirteen branches and three unofficial church gatherings.
 The Southern District in Pusan was created in February 1968; the Central District remained in Seoul.
-Because missionary policy required that missionaries focus on heads of families, friends of the Church, and generally older individuals, the average age of the Church increased by five years.
-More families joined the Church, tithing payment increased, and membership increased from 2,529 in 1965 to 3,317 in 1968.
-The mission home was constructed in 1966; Palmer insisted that the building parts be entirely made in Korea to show the LDS Church's loyalty to Korea and its industry.
-Palmer also bought the property in Seoul on which the first LDS temple would be built.
+Because missionary policy required that missionaries focus on heads of families, friends of the church, and generally older individuals, the average age of its members increased by five years.
+More families joined the church, tithing payment increased, and membership increased from 2,529 in 1965 to 3,317 in 1968.
+The mission home was constructed in 1966; Palmer insisted that the building parts be entirely made in Korea to show the church's loyalty to Korea and its industry.
+Palmer also bought the property in Seoul on which the first temple would be built.

-In 1966, member of the First Presidency of the LDS Church, Hugh B. Brown became the first general authority to be invited to speak in Korea at Yonsei University.
-On the last day of Brown's visit, he participated in a flag raising ceremony at the Church headquarters in Seoul.
-Brown told Korean members of the Church to be proud citizens and to be an example by serving the Lord through serving their country.
+In 1966, Hugh B. Brown, of the First Presidency, became the first general authority to be invited to speak in Korea at Yonsei University.
+On the last day of Brown's visit, he participated in a flag raising ceremony at the church's headquarters in Seoul.
+Brown told Korean church members to be proud citizens and to be an example by serving the Lord through serving their country.
 Robert H. Slover became the next mission president in August 1968.
 During his service, baptisms increased to around 500 per year, on average.
 The average number of baptisms per missionary per year at the end of 1969 was 7.1 with nearly one hundred missionaries serving in Korea.
 New branches and proselyting areas were opened and the Honam District was established.